-We see some strong connections with the regularity of the noun paradigm, the relevance of the word to the child, its presence in the input in different realizations; and to a lesser extent - the emergence of the word is determined by its phonological complexity.
-No significant connection has been found with the time of the first appearance of the word in the active vocabulary of the child.
+We see some connections with the regularity of the noun paradigm, the relevance of the word to the child, its presence in the input in different realizations; and to a lesser extent-the emergence of the word is determined by its phonological complexity.
+No connection has been found with the time of the first appearance of the word in the active vocabulary of the child.

 The particular words can be first acquired in some specific, more frequent forms.
 We can distinguish between several groups depending on which form of what case has first emerged in the speech of the child.
-We have also noted some lexical-semantic differences between different groups as well as some analogies among them, which adds another argument in favor of the user-based approach of language acquisition[1].
+We have also noted some lexical-semantic differences between different groups as well as some analogies among them, which add another argument in favor of the user-based approach of language acquisition [Tomasello, 2003].

-ponent over the morphological one were noted in the speech of our informant.
-The emerged of the large does does the performance of the large does does to be drawn only on the basis of the present investigation conducted on the basis of the speech performance of this particular child during par-

-3. The emergence of the lexemes does ticular period of his language development.
+These conclusions can be drawn only on the basis of the present investigation conducted on the basis of the speech performance of this particular child during particular time of his language development.